HEMANTH0412/TweetSphere/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Support

-For support, please open an issue in the GitHub repository or contact the development team.

 ## Acknowledgments